 Residential treatment facility means an institution which:

-Is licensed as a 24-hour residential facility for mental health and substance abuse treatment, although not licensed as a hospital;
+Is licensed as a 24-hour residential facility for behavioral health and substance abuse treatment, although not licensed as a hospital;

-Provides a multidisciplinary treatment plan in a controlled environment, with periodic supervision of a physician or a Ph.D. psychologist; and
+Provides a multidisciplinary treatment plan in a controlled environment, under the supervision of a physician who is able to provide treatment on a daily basis;

+Provides supervision and treatment by a Ph.D. psychologist, licensed therapist, psychiatric nursing staff or registered nurse;

-Provides programs such as social, psychological and rehabilitative training, age appropriate for the special needs of the age group of patients, with focus on reintegration back into the community.
+Provides programs such as social, psychological, family counseling and rehabilitative training, age appropriate for the special needs of the age group of patients, with focus on reintegration back into the community; and

+Provides structured activities throughout the day and evening, for a minimum of 6 hours a day.

 Residential treatment is utilized to provide structure, support and reinforcement of the treatment required to reverse the course of behavioral deterioration.

 Retail Clinic means a qualified treatment facility, located in a retail store, that is often staffed by nurse practitioners and physician assistants who provide minor medical services on a “walk-in” basis (no appointment required).